-At The Sleep School, we understand that whilst it’s only natural to want to fight against your insomnia, it can be the very thing that fuels it.
-That’s why we’ve been pioneering the use of Acceptance and Commitment Therapy or ACT, for the non-drug based treatment of chronic insomnia.
-ACT recognises that to overcome your insomnia you need to change the way you relate to it, rather than battling against it.
+At The Sleep School, we know that whilst it’s natural to want to fight against your insomnia, it can be the very thing that fuels it.
+That’s why we’ve been pioneering the use of Acceptance and Commitment Therapy (ACT) for the non-drug based treatment of chronic insomnia.
+ACT recognises that to overcome your insomnia you need to change the way you relate to it, rather than battle against it.

-Our Top Ten Tips To Overcome Insomnia will set you on the path to achieving good quality natural sleep by changing the way you think about insomnia.
+Our Top 10 Tips To Overcome Insomnia will set you on the path to good quality natural sleep by changing the way you think about insomnia.

-- Don’t battle insomnia – Sleep is a natural biological process that can’t be controlled and battling against it could be likened to an endless game of tug of war, which only wakes you up more!
+Don’t battle insomnia – Sleep is a natural biological process that can’t be controlled, and battling against it could be likened to an endless game of tug of war that wakes you up even more!
 Learning to let go of the battle is the first step towards recovery.

-- Let go of the sleep aids – Using sleep aids such as pills, potions, rules and rituals may offer some short-term respite, but they are not a long-term solution.
+Let go of the sleep aids – Sleep aids such as pills, potions, rules and rituals may offer some short-term respite, but they are not a long-term solution.
 Dependency on sleep aids weakens your trust in your own natural ability to sleep and fuels sleep anxiety.
 Remember, good sleepers do nothing to get to sleep and neither should you!

-- Be mindful – Worrying about past poor quality sleep or imagining how bad things will be in the future if you don’t sleep only helps to increase nighttime wakefulness.
+Be mindful – Worrying about poor quality sleep you’ve had in the past or imagining how bad things will be in the future if you don’t sleep only helps to increase nighttime wakefulness.
 Choose to mindfully observe the movement of your breath, whilst noticing and letting go of your worries as they arise.

-- Welcome thoughts and emotions – Endlessly struggling to get rid of unwanted thoughts and feelings fuels nighttime wakefulness.
-In contrast, objectively describing and welcoming thoughts and feelings can move them from being friends to friends.
-Greeting their arrival with comments such as “My mind is telling me that sleeplessness story again”, changes the way you relate to them and therefore their power over you.
+Welcome thoughts and emotions – Endlessly struggling to get rid of unwanted thoughts and feelings fuels nighttime wakefulness.
+By contrast, objectively describing and welcoming thoughts and feelings can transform them from enemies to friends.
+Greeting their arrival with comments such as “My mind is telling me that sleeplessness story again”, changes the way you relate to such thoughts, lessening the power they have over you.

-- Keep it regular – when we can’t sleep we try to catch up by going to bed earlier, lying in or napping for long periods during the day.
-Whilst this may help you to cope in the short term, it weakens your sleep and wake cycle making it harder to sleep at night in the future.
-Going to bed and getting up at ‘roughly’ the same time most nights will help to keep your body clock on time and promote the natural drive to sleep.
+Keep it regular – when we can’t sleep, we try to catch up by going to bed earlier, lying in, or napping for long periods during the day.
+Whilst this may help you cope in the short term, it weakens your sleep/wake cycle, making it harder to sleep at night in the future.
+Going to bed and getting up at ‘roughly’ the same time most nights will help you keep your body clock on time and promote the natural drive to sleep.

-- Stay in bed at night – if you are awake at night choose to stay in bed and conserve your energy by lying still and being calm and relaxed.
+Stay in bed at night – if you are awake at night, choose to stay in bed and conserve your energy by lying still and being calm and relaxed.
 Be mindful and welcome your thoughts and emotions.
-The key is learning how to be in bed with all of your fears, rather than spending all night struggling with them or getting out of bed to avoid them.
+The key is to learn how to be in bed with all of your fears, instead of spending all night struggling with them or getting out of bed to avoid them.

-- Nap on it – Traditional sleep therapy says “Don’t nap during the day as it will weaken your drive to sleep at night”.
-Whilst avoiding naps may increase your sleep drive, it can also make you feel overtired and anxious leading to even worse sleep.
+Nap on it – Traditional sleep therapy says “Don’t nap during the day as it will weaken your drive to sleep at night”.
+Whilst avoiding naps may increase your sleep drive, it can also make you feel overtired and anxious, leading to even worse sleep.
 If you haven’t slept, be compassionate to yourself.
-A 20 min nap between midday and 3 pm can help to recoup energy, quell rising anxiety and promote night-time sleep.
-If you can’t sleep, then use the time lie down and rest, as even this will help.
+A 20 min nap between midday and 3 pm can help boost your energy, quell rising anxiety, and promote night-time sleep.
+If you can’t sleep, then use the time to lie down and rest, as even this will help.

-- Live your life – the fear of not sleeping drives us to stop living our lives by avoiding nights out with friends or sleeping in the spare room, for example.
-Commit to making small actions every day that take you closer to what is important to you in your life, whilst experiencing your insomnia.
-Doing so can help to lessen resentment and paradoxically promote sleep.
+Live your life – the fear of not sleeping drives us to stop living our lives.
+For example, it can drive us out of our bedroom and into the spare room, or make us avoid nights out with friends.
+Whilst experiencing your insomnia, commit to making small actions every day that take you closer to what is important to you in your life.
+Doing so can help lessen resentment and paradoxically promote sleep.

-- Drink caffeine and alcohol – Yes you read it correctly!
-So many clients get caught up with giving up caffeine and alcohol to control their sleep, only to find themselves resenting insomnia.
+Drink caffeine and alcohol – Yes, you read correctly!
+So many clients get caught up with giving up caffeine and alcohol to control their sleep, only to find themselves resenting insomnia even more.
 Take insomnia off the pedestal by enjoying a coffee or having a glass of wine, but in moderation.
-Aim to limit caffeinated beverages to 1-3 cups per day and avoid after 3 pm.
+Aim to limit caffeinated beverages to 1-3 cups per day and avoid them after 3 pm.
 Drink alcohol in moderation, avoiding it 2 hours before bed.

 Click here to find out more about how The Sleep School could help you overcome your insomnia and start sleeping naturally today!